 - Step 4.
 At the bottom-right of the tab, select the Testing tab then click the Test button.
 (The Testing tab text will be displayed in green and the Test button will be dark gray to indicate that the Testing mode is active.) - Step 5.
-Once the Text button is clicked, the selected fixtures will start flashing between the specified highlight and lowlight colors.
-(The colored rings drawn around the fixtures represent the actual values sent to the fixtures.) - a.
-If multiple fixtures are selected, click the Previous and Next buttons to cycle through the selection set.
-One fixture at a time will be highlighted. - b.
+Once the Text button is clicked, the selected fixtures will start flashing between the specified highlight and lowlight colors. - a.
+If multiple fixtures were selected in Step 3, clicking the Previous and Next buttons will cycle through the selection set.
+One fixture at a time will be highlighted with a green ring on both the context grid and in the fixture table. - b.
 Use the Flash checkbox to enable/disable flashing. - c.
 To change highlight/lowlight color scheme, enter custom RGB values. - Step 6.
 Click Test button again to exit Testing mode.